SwiftGGTeam/the-swift-programming-language-in-chinese/ReferenceManual/LexicalStructure.rst

 The whitespace around an operator is used to determine whether an operator is used as a prefix operator, a postfix operator, or an infix operator.
-This behavior is summarized in the following rules:
+This behavior has the following rules:

 * If an operator has whitespace around both sides or around neither side, it's treated as an infix operator.